 Uber’s U.K. boss just quit

 As the company is reeling from the possible termination of its services in London, Uber has suffered another blow in the region.
-It’s Northern European Manager Jo Bertram, who oversees Uber in the United Kingdom and other European countries just quit, reports Reuters.
+It’s Northern European Manager Jo Bertram, who oversees Uber in the United Kingdom and other European countries, just quit, reports Reuters.
 The news agency says Bertram’s resignation email read in part:

 “Given some of our current challenges, I’m also convinced that now is the right time to have a change of face, and to hand over to someone who will be here for the long haul and take us into the next phase.”

-Uber’s EMEA head, Pierre-Dimitri Gore-Coty, respond in an email seen by Reuters:
+Uber’s EMEA head, Pierre-Dimitri Gore-Coty, responded in an email seen by Reuters:

 “Jo will remain with us over the next few weeks in order to help with a smooth transition, and I look forward to working closely with the excellent team she leaves behind.”